Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 This question falls into the framework of our privileges and responsibilities as members of society.
-How each of us sees him or herself explains our human behavior.
+How each of us sees him or herself is a part of how we explain human behavior.

 I mention this because we in the Western world, oftentimes boosted by Christian motivation, feel that forgiveness, the good nature of humans, the second chance should take precedence over being strict, severe, demanding and even authoritarian when need be.
 Don’t get me wrong, I’m NOT saying that there’s not a place for the former.
 To the contrary, but it must be a PROPER place.

 When someone is unconsciously stepping into the street, getting too close to danger, there’s a time for severity.
 Each of these points merits much more input, which they get in Audit of the Universe.

 This blog post can’t and doesn’t tell us how we should behave.
-It broaches some of the points involved in explaining human behavior.
+It broaches some points involved in how to explain human behavior.
 And the least we can say is that it’s highly complicated!
 It’s not easy to know, teach or enact.

 In fact, to lead and change human behavior is one, if not the biggest challenge, ever.

-That said, our future depends on our behavior.
+That said, our future depends on our behavior and how to explain human behavior.
 The Explanation will give you the solution to this dilemma.
-I suggest you download your free copy of ‘Answering the Big Questions in Life‘ to see how open-minded you are to these subjects.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this information from The Explanation, How Can You Explain Human Behavior?
 Like Dylann Roof